What is a pod?

 Is my pod completely soundproof?

 No. We wish we could tell you it is, but it isn’t.
 Of course you should know we do everything in our power to make your night as peaceful as possible.
 Our pods went through a multi-year industrial design process and are constructed with the reduction of noise in mind.
-Individually controlled fans have been incorporated into your pod not only for air circulation but equally importantly for creating white noise to help mask outside sounds.
+Individually controlled fans have been incorporated into your pod not only for air circulation but also to create white noise and help mask outside sounds.
 A small door and a curtain further improve your privacy.
 Lastly, ear-plugs are available at reception, free of charge.

 Why does the entrance to my pod have a curtain?